Disable Map Markers and Fast Travel

 Disable Fast Travel

-Skyrim doesn't give you an option to disable fast travel in the Settings menu, but it is easily done with a simple console command.
+Skyrim doesn't give you the option to disable fast travel in the Settings menu, but it is easily done with a simple console command.

 To disable fast travel, open the console by pressing the tilde key '~' and type the following: